serverless/blog/posts/announcing-first-cohort-serverless-champions-2017.md

 They are thought leaders, teachers, and builders.

-Four times a year, we will select 3 new Serverless Champions to join the ranks.
+Four times a year, we will select three new Serverless Champions to join the ranks.

 # And the very first cohort of Serverless Champions are! (drumroll)